 - (1).
 General Layout of existing and proposed facilities, buildings and other features.

 - (2).
 Basic airport and runway data tables.

 - (3).
 Legend and building tables.

 - (4).
 Title and Revision Blocks

 - (5).
 Sponsor Approval Block

 - (6).
-List of approved modifications to elements in the Manual of Standards for Aerodromes, including proposed and planned modifications to standards, such as the use of declared distances for airport design, expected to be approved as part of the ALP review and approval process.
+List of approved modifications to elements including proposed and planned modifications to standards, such as the use of declared distances for airport design, expected to be approved as part of the ALP review and approval process.

 - (7).
 Outline of pavements, existing and ultimate, should appear in the middle of the sheet